Skip to main content

 Current or aspiring FACMI members are encouraged to apply for FAMIA if they meet the Eligibility Criteria.
 And nothing would preclude a FAMIA recipient from being nominated for FACMI.

-The Certification Pathway requires an approved informatics certification and The Long-Term Experience Pathway requires 10 years of work experience with more than 25 percent full time employee effort in applied informatics over that time, or equivalent.
+The Certification Pathway requires an approved informatics certification and the Long-Term Experience Pathway requires 10 years of work experience with more than 25 percent full time employee effort in applied informatics over that time, or equivalent.
 The Long-Term Experience Pathway is the pathway for those who are ineligible to be certified in ABPM/ABPath Clinical Informatics, ANCC Nursing Informatics or through the AMIA Health Informatics Certification (AHIC) and who have worked in applied informatics for more than 25 percent of their time for at last 10 years.
 It also requires demonstration of Informatics Competency Qualifications (ICQs).

 The concept of ICQs is part of the Long-Term Experience Pathway to FAMIA for AMIA members who are ineligible to be certified in Clinical Informatics or through ANCC.
 ICQs tell the story of accomplishment for applicants, and help articulate what the applicant does across four required domains.
 Applicants may use multiple projects to illustrate how experience was gained across the four domains.
 Long-Term Experience Pathway applicants must complete and submit this ICQ questionnaire as part of their FAMIA application.
 ICQs are borrowed concepts from the AHIC eligibility criteria, approved by the AMIA Board in July 2016 and duly reaffirmed in May 2017 for use in FAMIA.
 ICQs span four domains and all four domains must be satisfied through an applicant’s narrative description.
 These narratives should be no more than 500 words: